-Ultra-processed food is getting a lot of attention recently and it’s not only because of our Taking the Biscuit campaign, which we invite you to support, if you haven’t already!
+Ultra-processed food is getting a lot of attention recently and it’s not only because of our Taking the Biscuit campaign.

 This week, our friend and ally, Chris van Tulleken, Broadcaster and Infectious Diseases Doctor, published his much-awaited book, Ultra-Processed People.
 It’s a fascinating, important and informative read.

 Chris is a huge advocate for action to address the over-consumption of ultra-processed food and championed our Taking the Biscuit campaign by providing a voice-over for the film.

 Ultra-Processed People explains how ultra-processed food (also known as UPF) dominates our diets from breakfast through to lunch and dinner with everyday foods not necessarily what they appear.
 Chris highlights how ultra-processed foods are everywhere, providing a cheap, convenient way to eat and easily identifiable by the fact they are wrapped in plastic and contain at least one ingredient you wouldn’t find in a household kitchen.

 But, as he explains, growing evidence supports concerns that our over-consumption of these foods is causing a range of health outcomes from depression to cancer.
 How is it that, despite these risks, ultra-processed food has taken over our diets, he asks?

 Much of the focus on improving the healthiness of our diets by policymakers and industry and even many nutrition scientists is on reducing the well-known “problem” nutrients – fat, salt and sugar.
 But Chris explains that even when these are controlled for in the diet, life-expectancy, cancer, inflammation and weight gain remain the same.
 It is the processing that is the problem.